이상형 (Isanghyeong) & 첫인상 (Cheot-insang) — Talking About Your Ideal Type in Korean

 • When to use: everyday conversation with friends or in relaxed settings.

-Asking about 이상형 (ideal type) is lighthearted and playful, but also reveals a lot about someone’s taste.
-Answers often mention age preferences like 연상/연하/동갑 (older/younger/same age), first impressions 첫인상 (cheot-insang), and even conversation vibes like 티키타카 (tikitaka).
+Asking about someone’s 이상형 is lighthearted and playful, but it can also reveal a lot about their preferences.
+People often mention age preferences (연상·연하·동갑), first impressions (첫인상), and even conversation chemistry (티키타카).

-You’ll often see idols being asked this on variety shows, and their answers can spark huge reactions from fans 😅
+Idols often get this question on variety shows — their answers can cause huge reactions from fans. 😅

 In Korean dating, one of the first things people often bring up is age preference.